WojtekSpek/system-rezerwacji/system-rezerwacji/frontend/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 Note!
-When login by LAN from other machine use server's IP address in browser, other wise CORS forbids access to service by restricting session creation.
+Note!
+When logging in via LAN from another machine, use the server's IP address in the browser;
+otherwise, CORS prevents access to the service by restricting session creation.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.